• Skip to primary navigation

 • Combine flour, salt and arrowroot.
 Set aside

-• Beat egg white until frothy.
+• Beat egg whites until frothy.

 • Mix in the cream of tartar and slowly beat in powdered sugar and extracts